 How does coughing change with COPD?

-During these episodes, a cough may become more productive and a person may cough more frequently.
+During these episodes, called flare-ups, a cough may become more productive, and a person may cough more frequently.
 A person with COPD may also find that their chest feels tighter.

 How does coughing from COPD change over time?